Code-Fellows-Material/reading-notes/class-02.md

 ### Question Answers:

-- What types of things can you pass in the props?
+- *What types of things can you pass in the props?*
-    - *props are for things kinda like what you would pass to a function, initial values, display information, etc...*
+    - props are "for things like what you would pass to a function," initial values, display information, etc...

-- What is the big difference between props and state?
+- *What is the big difference between props and state?*
-    - *State is something inside of a component, props are passed in.
-While state is handled and updated inside of a component, props are handled and updated outside of that component.*
+    - State is something inside of a component, props are passed in.
+While state is handled and updated inside of a component, props are handled and updated outside of that component.
-    - *When state is changed inside a component, that component will re-render, while props can't be changed inside of a component.*
+    - When state is changed inside a component, that component will re-render, while props can't be changed inside of a component.
-    - *State is needed when a value inside of a component changes over time.*
+    - State is needed when a value inside of a component changes over time.

-- When do we re-render our application?
+- *When do we re-render our application?*
-    - *When we want to display new information to the user*
+    - When we want to display new information to the user

-- What are some examples of things that we could store in state?
+- *What are some examples of things that we could store in state?*
-    - *Counters, form information, and mutable data we wish to display to the user.*
+    - Counters, form information, and mutable data we wish to display to the user.